diegotorres03/web-components-repository/docs/step-by-step.md

     </section>
   </app-modal>
 ```
-If you have any CSS, copy it into `secret-card.css`
+Copy the following CSS it into `secret-card.css`
 ```css
   .flip-card-container {
     width: 500px;